yflyzhang/structural_diversity/README.md

 To execute the tutorial, make sure you have Python 3, R/RStudio and Jupyter installed.

-To run R script in Jupyter requires [IRkernel](https://github.com/IRkernel/IRkernel).
+To run R script in Jupyter, [IRkernel](https://github.com/IRkernel/IRkernel) is required.
 This package is available on CRAN and you can install it in RStudio Console by:
 ```
 install.packages('IRkernel')
 IRkernel::installspec()  # to register the kernel in the current R installation